schipholgroup/takeoff/README.md

     "#egg=pyspark-streaming-deployment-1.0".format(os.environ['GITHUB_TOKEN'])
 ]
 ```
-To finish setting up CI/CD VSTS must have a `GITHUB_TOKEN` passed to the docker-compose script containing a github token that has access to [https://github.com/Schiphol-Hub/](https://github.com/Schiphol-Hub/)
+To finish setting up CI/CD VSTS must have a `GITHUB_TOKEN` passed to the docker-compose script containing a github token that has access to [https://github.com/Schiphol-Hub/](https://github.com/Schiphol-Hub/).
+This token is already available in VSTS;

+1. Edit your build definition and navigate to `Variables`
+2. Hit `Variable groups` and `Link variable group`
+3. Choose `github` and save your definition

 In your `.vsts-ci.yaml` you can use these steps and docker commands to:

 * Run linting

+    To customise linting copy-paste the `.flake8` file to the root of your project, otherwise the defaults are ran (which you most likely don't want)
     ```
     - task: DockerCompose@0
       displayName: Run python linting